arantespp/arantespp.com/posts/blog/the-feynman-mental-model-technique.md

 Explain to a child (mentally) the topic I'm learning and figuring out which mental models I can extract from it is the best way I found to retain the knowledge.
 Associated to them, I'm also using the [Zettelkasten](/zettel/zettelkasten) to create small pieces of ideas and building the connections through tags and references.
 So while I write my notes, I try to write them as simple as possible, in a way that a child can comprehend the idea.
 I also keep trying to extract mental models.
 If I discover one, I open a new note and write about that mental model and how can we use it.

 I'm enjoying The Feynman Mental Model Technique.
 I can assure to you that it's already making difference for me, even though I have this blog for only one year.
 I'm focusing in a long-term result.
 I believe the results are exponential and the greatest outcomes will come in some years.
 I'll keep you in touch and I'll share with you the result of this project.

+## Systems

+The last part of this technique is the systems you should create to support it.
+You can ask yourself, "How can I set up a system that makes me apply this technique so easily, and I don't need to rely on my motivation?"
+You can ask this question to many others parts of your life—to create habits or be more productive in your work.
+Creating systems is creating a passive environment that supports you for whatever you want to accomplish.

+For this methodology specifically, I created this blog to support it.
+I wanted X prerequisites:

+1. A system in which I could write notes easily.
+1. I could search and connect notes through tags and references.
+1. I could share it with many people.

+Your system's requisites may diverge a little bit.
+Depending on your choice, you can fork this blog, use Notion, Obsidian, or even paper notes.
+It doesn't matter which one you choose for yourself, as long as you eliminate most frictions and make your job easier.

+## The Last Resistance

+The last resistance is a barrier that doesn't allow applying this technique (or doing any other job).
+It's more difficult to sit to do the work than to do the work.
+Procrastination.